Frequently Asked Questions

 Q. How will my GP, or hospital consultant, for instance, know how my home care is progressing?
 Will I have to let them know?

 All you have to do is be cared for.
 Homecare nurses and carers update a Patient Care Plan after each home visit, which is shared between all parties caring for a patient.
 These usually include a GP, hospital consultant, and of course, the patient’s main relative.
 This vital process is overseen by me, as Registered Nurse Manager.

 Q. What periods of care do you provide?

 Overnight, occasional, weekend or 24-hour care, depending upon our patients’ needs.

 Yes.
 Certain conditions, especially near end-of-life, require sensitive and skilled live-in care to ensure patient comfort is maintained, and the pressure on their relatives eased.

 Q. How quickly can I engage a Homecare nurse or carer?

 Generally within hours.
 Health Professionals Homecare has a duty of care to assess a prospective patient’s home environment for health and safety, as well as conducting a full healthcare assessment with the patient to determine the level of care required.

-Q. Because you’re based in Hampstead, do you only offer services in and around London?
+Q. Because you’re based in St Johns Wood, do you only offer services in and around London?